 - 1. The Vice-President of the General Court shall assist the President of the General Court in the performance of his duties and shall take the President's place when the latter is prevented from acting. - 2.
 He shall take the President's place, at the latter's request, in performing the duties referred to in Article 10(1) and (2). - 3.
 The General Court shall, by decision, specify the conditions under which the Vice-President of the General Court shall take the place of the President of the General Court in the performance of his judicial duties.
 That decision shall be published in the Official Journal of the European Union. - 4.
-The Intermediate Chamber, referred to in Article 15a, shall be presided over by the Vice-President.
-In that case Article 19 shall apply. - 5.
 Subject to Article 10(5), if the Vice-President of the General Court is attached to a Chamber, he shall preside over that Chamber.
 In that case Article 19 shall apply.